HNZ Covid-19 update: 15 April

-The latest update about what the Haemophilia Foundation of NZ are doing in response to Covid-19
+The latest update about what Haemophilia New Zealand are doing in response to Covid-19

 Kia ora koutou,